ChinchiLan/resume/index.md

 ## Currently

 <p style="text-align: justify">
-I recently took a leave to get the education needed to start my new career.
-It was amazing to gain so much new knowledge.
-But I'm not going to end here.
-I have a strong desire to improve my skills and further expand my knowledge to excel in the new job.
+I've set myself on a new career path, focusing on building a strong skillset.
+I've already made headway with various tools, but my goal is to master them all.
+This journey is about becoming an expert in my field, and I'm dedicated to making it happen.
 </p>

 ## Tech Stack